JetBrains/kotlin-web-site/docs/topics/mpp/multiplatform-library.md

 ### Native

-Unfortunately, there is no third-party implementation available for Kotlin/Native, so you need to write it yourself.
+Unfortunately, there is no third-party implementation available for all Kotlin/Native targets, so you need to write it yourself.

-1. In the `nativeMain/kotlin` directory, create the `org/jetbrains/base64` package.
+1. In the `nativeMain/kotlin` directory, create the `org.jetbrains.base64` package.
 2. Create the `Base64.kt` file in the new package.
 3. Provide your own implementation for the `Base64Factory` object: